shlomif/shlomif-Random-Images-Repo/README.md

 - screenshot of PySolFC with a Black Hole Solitaire deal as used on Wikipedia/ Wikimedia Commons.

+* slashdot-1-apr-2006-screenshot.png - screenshot of Slashdot from 1 April
+2006 (April Fools’ Day with the "OMG!!
+Ponies!!" look and pinkdot).

 * test-run-colors-screenshot.png - https://metacpan.org/release/Test-Run with
 colorful output.